 A quick look at WordPress

 WordPress is one of the, if not the, most popular blogging platforms at the moment.
-Over 30% of all websites on the world wide web utilizes WordPress.
+Over 30% of all websites on the world wide web utilize WordPress.
 It’s fast, it’s simple, it’s intuitive.
-It comes with many options both for hobbyist bloggers and for serious bloggers who are looking forward to stepping up in their chosen career path.
+It comes with many options for both hobbyist bloggers and serious bloggers who are looking forward to stepping up in their chosen career path.

-WordPress is practically the default choice for many who are starting a blog, and in this section of the article, you’ll figure out why you should (or shouldn’t) consider it over Squarespace.
+Nowadays, WordPress is practically the default choice for many people who are starting a blog.
+In this section of the article, you’ll figure out why you should (or shouldn’t) consider it over Squarespace.

 Pros of WordPress

 As mentioned above, more than 1 out of every 4 websites you visit uses WordPress.
-It was first founded 16 years ago in 2003, which means that for 16 years now, WordPress has been fulfilling the dreams and aspirations of bloggers everywhere.
+This is mainly because of the fact the company has a long and reputable history as a blogging platform.
+As mentioned above, it was first founded 17 years ago, which means that for 17 years now, WordPress has constantly been fulfilling the dreams and aspirations of bloggers everywhere.
 If that doesn’t sound credible to you, who knows what does.

-Regardless of whether you’re an amateur blogger who’s thinking of blogging full-time or a businessman who wants to create a website for his business, WordPress can help you reach your goal.
+Regardless of whether you’re an amateur blogger who’s thinking of blogging full-time or a businessman who wants to create a website for his existing business, WordPress is a very credible platform that can help you reach your goals.